Tips for travellers

 Is Turkey Politically Part Of Europe?

 Turkey is not a member of the European Union, but it is a crucial part of NATO.
 Turkey works closely with many European nations, maintaining exceptionally strong ties in both tourism and international trade.
-Because Turkish citizens and Europeans frequently travel back and forth, this geopolitical and economic connection remains highly active.
+Because Turkish citizens and Europeans frequently travel back and forth, this geopolitical and economic connection remains highly active in 2026.
 So, while not in the EU, its relations with Europe are deeply interwoven.

 Is Turkey Middle Eastern?